 - Worsening of shortness of breath when lying down

-If you are exhibiting any of these symptoms, it is important to seek medical attention.
-These signs could indicate that you have fluid around your heart.
-If you know you have been exposed to asbestos, your symptoms could be a result of pericardial mesothelioma.
+If you have any of these symptoms, you should seek medical attention.
+They could be signs that you have fluid buildup around your heart.

 Causes of Pericardial Mesothelioma

-It is difficult to conclude how inhaled asbestos particles can travel from the lungs (where they are inhaled) to the pericardial membrane (where they remain).
-As a result, the exact relationship between asbestos and pericardial mesothelioma is less clear than it is in more common kinds of mesothelioma.
+The exact relationship between asbestos and pericardial mesothelioma is less clear than it is in more common types of mesothelioma.

-Theoretically, it could be possible for asbestos fibers to travel from the lungs to the lining around the heart.
-The asbestos fibers embed into the lining around the heart, irritating the tissue.
-It can take several decades for the asbestos fibers to migrate to the pericardium and turn the tissues into cancerous cells.
+Theoretically, asbestos fibers could travel from the lungs to the lining around the heart.
+The asbestos fibers could then embed themselves into the lining of the heart, irritating the tissue.
+However, it can take several years for asbestos fibers to migrate to the pericardium and turn tissue into cancerous cells.

-After the pericardial cells mutate and turn into cancer, they divide quickly and form a mass around the heart.
+After pericardial cells mutate and turn into a malignancy (cancer), they quickly divide and form tumors around the heart.
 The cancer cells thicken the pericardial lining and fluid begins to build up in response to the irritation of the lining.
 This puts added stress on the heart, leading to heart-related symptoms.